weinbergerlab/New_Haven_Sewage/README.md

 with input from Josh Warren (Biostatistics, Yale School of Public Health) and the rest of the original study team.

 The results of the analyses can be found here: https://weinbergerlab.github.io/New_Haven_Sewage/

+On the data file:
+'new.cases' is based on positive tests as reported on the department of public health website based on date of report on the website

+'hospt.admit' is number of admissions to the hospital in the catchment area

+N_positive_reported and N_test_reported is based on positive tests and total tests performed based on the data when the lab reported to DPH

+N_positive_received and N_test_received is based on positive samples and tests performed based on date of sample collection.